jazzyzoney/BetaSolutions/README.md

   *Inventor of problems, solver of none.*

 - **Pixel Wizardry Apprentice & Sorcerer of Scaling:** [signelystrup](https://github.com/signelystrup)
   *Master of pixel dust and design spells.
-Needs more coffee.*
+Needs more water and sleep.*

 - **Vice President of "Undead Diagrams" & Conqueror of the Mysterious Flowcharts:** [carobraaa](https://github.com/carobraaa)
   *Can resurrect diagrams from the dead, but still can't make them less confusing.*